Documentary team

 Michelle Dado-Millynn - Co-Creator /

-Michelle graduated from The National Institute of Dramatic Art/NIDA in design in 1988.
-She has production and costume designed numerous film, theatre and tv productions for Network 7, TEN, ABC, SBS, FOXTEL, Sydney Opera House, PTC, STC, Ensemble Theatre, NSWFTO & Screen Australia and has lectured in design at AFTRS, SFS, TAFE & IFSS since 2006.
+With a visual arts background, Michelle graduated from the National Institute of Dramatic Art/NIDA in 1988.
+She subsequently spent the following 5 years based in LA, New York and London working on a wide range of film, television & theatre productions.
+Michelle is a visual storyteller and has production and costume designed numerous film, theatre and tv productions for Network 7, TEN, ABC, SBS, Foxtel, Nickelodeon, Sydney Opera House, PTC, STC, The Stables and Ensemble Theatres, NSWFTO & Screen Australia.
+Michelle has lectured extensively in Design & Visual Storytelling at AFTRS, SFS, TAFE & IFSS since 1996 in Australia & the South Pacific.

-Michelle is a qualified animal nurse and has paralleled her visual storytelling/design career with environmental and animal/wildlife rescue & care work as well as advocacy & activism.
+Michelle is a qualified animal nurse and has paralleled her visual storytelling/design career with environmental and animal/wildlife rescue and care as well as advocacy and activism.

-In 2016, Michelle signed up her local town Dungog, NSW as the 20th Boomerang Bags community.
+In 2016, Michelle signed up her local community Dungog NSW as the 20th Boomerang Bags community.
 Today there are 1100+ communities underway around Australia and the World.
-Boomerang Bags Dungog was awarded Dungog Districts Chamber of Commerce ‘Golden Axe’ Environment & Sustainability Award 2018 and was a Finalist/Runner up for Excellence in Sustainability at the Hunter Region Business Awards 2018.
+Boomerang Bags Dungog was awarded Dungog Districts Chamber of Commerce ‘Golden Axe’ Environment & Sustainability Award 2018 and was a Finalist/Runner up for Excellence in Sustainability at the Hunter Region Business Awards in 2018.
 Michelle subsequently led the team that launched Single-Use Plastic Free Dungog in July 2019.

 Our inaugural Sustainability Spotlight on Dungog event was highly commended in the Community Spirit and Inclusion Award.

-Michelle was awarded Environmental Citizen of The Year by Dungog Shire Council on Australia Day, 2019.
+Michelle was awarded Environmental Citizen of The Year, Dungog Shire Council on Australia Day, 2019.

 Steve Pasvolsky - Co-Creator / Director